regulaforensics/DocumentReader-Android/README.md

 * [Additional information](#additional_information)

 ## <a name="how_to_build_demo_application"></a> How to build demo application
-1. Get trial license for demo application at [licensing.regulaforensics.com](https://licensing.regulaforensics.com) (`regula.license` file).
-1. Clone current repository using command `git clone https://github.com/regulaforensics/DocumentReader-Android.git`.
-1. Download and install latest [JDK](http://www.oracle.com/technetwork/java/javase/downloads/index.html).
 1. Download and install latest [Android Studio](https://developer.android.com/studio/index.html).
-1. Copy file `regula.license` to `DocumentReader-sample/app/src/main/res/raw` folder.
+2. Clone current repository using command `git clone https://github.com/regulaforensics/DocumentReader-Android.git`.
-1. Launch Android Studio and select _Open an existing Android Studio project_ then select _DocumentReader-sample_ project in file browser.
+3. Launch Android Studio and select _Open an existing Android Studio project_ then select _DocumentReader-sample_ project in file browser.
-1. Download additional files proposed by Android Studio to build project (build tools, for example).
+4. Download additional files proposed by Android Studio to build project (build tools, for example).
+5. Visit [licensing.regulaforensics.com](https://licensing.regulaforensics.com) to get your trial license(`regula.license`) and documents database(`db.dat`).
+Download both files to your computer.
+You can create license by clicking "Generate demo license".
+License creation wizard will guide you through necessary steps.
+You can select and download appropriate database version on "Databases" page.
-3. Change application ID to specified during registration of your license key at [licensing.regulaforensics.com](https://licensing.regulaforensics.com) (`com.regula.documentreader` by default).
+6. Change application ID in the `DocumentReader-sample/app/build.gradle`  file to the one you have specified during registration at [licensing.regulaforensics.com](https://licensing.regulaforensics.com) (`com.regula.documentreader` by default).
+7. Copy file `regula.license` to `DocumentReader-sample/app/src/main/res/raw` folder.
+8. Copy downloaded database file  `db.dat` to `DocumentReader-sample/app/src/main/assets/Regula` folder.
-1. Select appropriate build variant and run application.
+9. Build and run application.

 ## <a name="how_to_add_documentreader_library_to_your_project"></a> How to add DocumentReader library to your project